Ukraine, Russia hold US-mediated Geneva talks focused on 'practical issues,' negotiations to resume Feb. 18

-Ukraine, Russia, and the U.S. began a new round of trilateral peace talks in Geneva on Feb.
+Ukraine, Russia, and the U.S. held a new round of trilateral peace talks in Geneva on Feb.
 17, as Washington presses for progress toward a deal before summer.

-Zelensky said on Feb.
-6 that the most sensitive issues, including territories and control over the Zaporizhzhia Nuclear Power Plant, remained unsettled after the Abu Dhabi talks.
+Ahead of the Geneva talks, Zelensky indicated that the most sensitive issues, including territories and control over the Zaporizhzhia Nuclear Power Plant, remain unresolved after the previous round of negotiations in Abu Dhabi.

 Kremlin spokesperson Dmitry Peskov said on Feb.
-16 that this round of talks would cover a broader range of issues than the limited set previously discussed in the UAE.
+16 that this round would cover a broader range of issues than the limited set discussed in the UAE.

 "This time, we intend to discuss a wider range of issues, including, in fact, the main issues that concern both the territories and everything else related to our demands," he said.